Verpous/mscripts/README.md

 `C <category-name> <mprint-options> <lists>`

 `<category-name>` is the name of the category.
 The fact that I have a category 'home' means that mup will produce a directory 'home' for all this category's files.
-Like list names, this can only contain alphanumeric characters and underscores, and is case-insensitive and becomes lower-case.
+Like list names, this can only contain alphanumeric characters and underscores, and is case-insensitive.

 `<mprint-options>` is a **comma-delimited** list of options to pass to mprint.
 For example, the 'rated' category is for all the movies and shows I've watched, but only the ones I rated.
 It does this by passing `-x myrating` to mprint.
 If you don't want to pass any options to mprint, set this to `-`.